 Not only will the kids have fun, but what a great teaching opportunity for you to show your kids responsibility by helping the dogs.
 So it’s a win-win in my book.

-Supplies You Need For Your Dog Easter Egg Hunt
+Supplies You Need For A Dogs Easter Egg Hunt

 These supplies are all you’ll need to make your hunt go smoothly.

 - Plastic Easter Eggs – Get ones with the little holes in them so they can smell what’s in the egg.
 The colors of the eggs won’t matter much since dogs don’t see colors – they will, however, use their excellent sense of smell to find them.
-If the eggs you get don’t come with any holes in it already poke some of your own.
+If the eggs you get don’t come with any holes in it already you can poke some holes of your own in the easter eggs.